Skur Buchan

 Skurbuchan, also spelled Skitchan, is the headquarters of the eponymous block in the Leh district of Ladakh, India.
 It is located in the Khalsi tehsil.
 It is located 125km west of Leh city.
-People here are devoted to Tibetan Buddhism, particualy the Drikung Kagyu lineage.
+People here are devoted to Tibetan Buddhism, particularly the Drikung Kagyu lineage.

 Demographics

 According to the 2011 census of India, Skur Buchan has 299 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 66.13%.